 The issue is how to let the courts benefit from the reliable aspects of a police transcript while avoiding being misled by the unreliable ones.
 That’s an important and substantial issue, which makes a valid and useful project for cooperative research between phonetic science and the law.

-Defence lawyers, even defendants, are bound to be influence by the police transcript
+Defence lawyers, even defendants, are bound to be influenced by the police transcript

 The problem is that our current law, developed on the basis of common knowledge, allows** evaluation of police transcripts to be left as a matter for the jury.
 Which effectively means it is a matter for defence lawyers.